Allevon412/AllSecureC2/README.md

 # AllSecure

+## Release
+I have decided to make this repository public way ahead of schedule.
+I'd like to expand upon the reasoning as to why I've decided to do this.
+I've talked alot about the project with other people and have wanted to show them and get their ideas as to how to improve.
+However, it's been very difficult to keep it a secret and also share the project with others.
+Even if it's not complete I am deciding to make this project public so, I can reduce the burden from telling people "it's coming, trust me".
+Therefore, it's being released as is and I will work on it when I feel free to work on it.
+Rather than work on it because I feel forced to make something as quickly as possible.

 ## Introduction
 This repository is my way of increasing my skills as a developer while at the same time increasing my skills as a red teamer and penetration tester.
 I have always had a passion for red teaming, and I wanted to really dive deep into the weeds of learning how things work on the backend when you're performing an assessment.
 Therefore, I have created a C2 server named AllSecure.